breatheco-de/content/src/content/how-to/how-to-round-in-python.md

 ---
 title: "How to Round in Python?"
 subtitle: "Learn different methods to round numbers in Python.
-Discover techniques to round to a specific decimal place, nearest integer, or with custom precision."
+Discover techniques to round to a specific decimal place, nearest integer, or with custom precision.
+The most common method used is the round() method."
 tags: ["python"]
-authors: []
+authors: ["jul1998"]

 ---